 Mountain view lots are high on the check list and in demand, but convenience should also play a big part.
 How far away are your every day activities, shopping, dining, amenities, medical and more?
-What is the access like to your lot and future home?
-Are the roads twisting and turning and do you then have to travel far once you’re inside a community?
-If it’s a lot outside of a development what’s in and around it?
-The Boulders is a perfect example of what it’s like to be in a mountain community with gorgeous land, nature and view lots that give you easy and quick access to it all.
+What is the access to your lot and future home?
+Are the roads twisting and turning, and do you then have to travel far once you’re inside a community?
+All things to consider when purchasing a lot in the mountains.

-Depending on your timing, you can purchase a lot first and build when you’re ready.
+Depending on your timing, you may want to purchase a lot first and build when you’re ready.
 Keep in mind that if you buy in a community, be sure there is no timeframe required to start building.
 As for funding other than paying cash, there are alternatives.
 If you have equity in an existing home, a home equity loan is an option, as is borrowing against a 401K or retirement fund.

 Proper research and planning will ensure the process of buying land in the mountains is a dream come true.
 Let us help you make that a reality!